BenevolentDrone/Horizon-Run/Assets/Scripts/Framework/Docs/Delegates and subscriptions/INonAllocSubscribableSingleArg.md

 Method | Description
 --- | ---
-`void Subscribe<T>(ISubscriptionHandler<INonAllocSubscribableSingleArgGeneric<T>, IInvokableSingleArgGeneric<T>> subscription)` | Subscribes to the event with a specific value type and a generic subscription handler
+`void Subscribe<T>(INonAllocSubscriptionHandler<INonAllocSubscribable, IInvokableSingleArgGeneric<T>> subscription)` | Subscribes to the event with a specific value type and a generic subscription handler
-`void Subscribe(Type valueType, ISubscriptionHandler<INonAllocSubscribableSingleArg, IInvokableSingleArg> subscription)` | Subscribes to the event with a specific value type and a non-generic subscription handler
+`void Subscribe(Type valueType, INonAllocSubscriptionHandler<INonAllocSubscribableSingleArg, IInvokableSingleArg> subscription)` | Subscribes to the event with a specific value type and a non-generic subscription handler
-`void Unsubscribe<T>(ISubscriptionHandler<INonAllocSubscribableSingleArgGeneric<T>, IInvokableSingleArgGeneric<T>> subscription)` | Unsubscribes from the event with a specific value type and a generic subscription handler
+`void Unsubscribe<T>(INonAllocSubscriptionHandler<INonAllocSubscribable, IInvokableSingleArgGeneric<T>> subscription)` | Unsubscribes from the event with a specific value type and a generic subscription handler
-`void Unsubscribe(Type valueType, ISubscriptionHandler<INonAllocSubscribableSingleArg, IInvokableSingleArg> subscription)` | Unsubscribes from the event with a specific value type and a non-generic subscription handler
+`void Unsubscribe(Type valueType, INonAllocSubscriptionHandler<INonAllocSubscribableSingleArg, IInvokableSingleArg> subscription)` | Unsubscribes from the event with a specific value type and a non-generic subscription handler
-`IEnumerable<ISubscriptionHandler<INonAllocSubscribableSingleArgGeneric<T>, IInvokableSingleArgGeneric<T>>> GetAllSubscriptions<T>()` | Gets all subscriptions for a specific value type with a generic subscription handler
+`IEnumerable<INonAllocSubscriptionHandler<INonAllocSubscribable, IInvokableSingleArgGeneric<T>>> GetAllSubscriptions<T>()` | Gets all subscriptions for a specific value type with a generic subscription handler
-`IEnumerable<ISubscription> GetAllSubscriptions(Type valueType)` | Gets all subscriptions for a specific value type with a non-generic subscription handler
+`IEnumerable<INonAllocSubscription> GetAllSubscriptions(Type valueType)` | Gets all subscriptions for a specific value type with a non-generic subscription handler
-`IEnumerable<ISubscriptionHandler<INonAllocSubscribableSingleArg, IInvokableSingleArg>> AllSubscriptions { get; }` | Gets all subscriptions with a non-generic subscription handler
+`IEnumerable<INonAllocSubscriptionHandler<INonAllocSubscribableSingleArg, IInvokableSingleArg>> AllSubscriptions { get; }` | Gets all subscriptions with a non-generic subscription handler

 ## Using INonAllocSubscribableSingleArg